gt-crnch-rg/read-the-docs/docs/general/using-slurm-examples.rst

    mpicc mpi-hello-world.c -o mpi-hello-world mpirun mpi-hello-world

-Be sure to change the "account" parameter to your GT user account.

-Note that the 2 nodes used in the example (newell1 and newell2) are specified in the batch file using the "nodelist" parameter.
+Note that the 2 nodes used in the example (quorra1,quorra2) are specified in the batch file using the "nodelist" parameter.

 Also note that Open MPI (version 4.4.1) is loaded using ``module`` in